lifebit-ai/ecw-converter/README.md

 docker build -t <DockerHubUsername>/ecw_converter:<tag> .
 # you can then use `docker login` & `docker push <DockerHubUsername>/ecw_converter:<tag>` to push to DockerHub
 ```

+Once the docker image has been built & pushed to the DockerHub registry.
+(Which has already been done under the lifebitai DockerHub account).
+Any user can easily run the docker image either on the command line or on Deploit (see more details below)

 ### Running on the command line with Docker